manigandancodes/100-days-of-code/log.md

 **What did I do?😃:**
 Today wasn't that interesting, revisited some react topics and watched Complete React Developer on Udemy.
 I hope tomorrow will be great.

+### Day 18: November 21, 2019
+**Today's Progress**: Experimented with css for my portfolio project.

+**What did I do?😃:**
+Since I started working on my portfolio, I noticed that I need to improve my CSS skills a lot, we may think css is easy and not very important to learn but learning CSS is as important as learning Javascript and learning css is fun 🎉.